|Our Malvern opportunity shop at 136 Wattletree Road after opening in 1964 (left), and 50 years later (right).|

 Home and Community Care Services have expanded considerably with offices in the Melbourne CBD, Pakenham, Malvern and Keilor East and since 2013, Ballarat, marking the first time the organisation had provided care outside metropolitan Melbourne.
 The South West Region Office operates out of Ballarat, providing services across a large area of south-western Victoria. mecwacare has since opened offices in Greensborough and Inverloch.

-mecwacare now has 11 residential aged care facilities in Malvern, Glen Iris, Prahran, Richmond, Caulfield, Mont Albert, Hoppers Crossing and Westmeadows; and in regional Victoria in Mornington, Hamlyn Heights (Geelong) and Traralgon.
+mecwacare now has 13 residential aged care facilities in Malvern, Glen Iris, Prahran, Richmond, Caulfield North, Mont Albert, Hoppers Crossing and Westmeadows; and in regional Victoria in Mornington, Hamlyn Heights (Geelong), Traralgon, Safety Beach and Shoreham.

 More recently, it has expanded Community Housing to provide 90 units to people over 65 or people with a disability, who are financially and socially disadvantaged.
 There are fully renovated units in Beaumaris, Sandringham and Glen Iris.